nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Step 3.** The user enters `sort /by name /order desc` to sort the filtered list by name in descending order.
 The NetworkBook parser parses this into a sort command using a sort command parser.
-The sort command parser calls `PersonSortComparator#generateComparator()` to generate the appropriate comparator.
+The sort command parser constructs a new `PersonSortComparator`, which uses the static method `generateComparator()` to generate the appropriate comparator.

 ![SortingParsingSequenceDiagram](images/SortingParsingSequenceDiagram.png)